elf.segmentation.features

 - affinities: The affinity map.

 - offsets: The offsets, which correspond to the affinity channels.
-If none are given, the affinites for the nearest neighbor transitions are used.

 - strides: The strides used to subsample edges that are computed from offsets.